theAgingApprentice/HexaFloorRide/docs/hexaFloorRideHardware.md

        </figure>
     </td>
     <td align ="left">
        The Hexpod robot requires a way to connect a large number of servo motors to a microcontroller with limit IO pins.
 To achieve this we use a pair of Adafruit <a href="https://cdn-learn.adafruit.com/downloads/pdf/16-channel-pwm-servo-driver.pdf">PCA9685 16-channel 12-bit servo motor drivers</a>.
 These motor drivers have their own onboard NXP Semiconductors <a href="http://www.adafruit.com/datasheets/PCA9685.pdf">PCA9685 microcontrollers</a> that handles the details of PWM signalling to the motors so all we have to do is communicate to them via I2C which only consumes 2 IO pins.
 The defult I2C address for the driver is 64 (0x40).
 There is also an all-call address at 112 (0x70).
 Since HexaFloorRide has 18 motors and a single driver can only handle a maximum of 16 we need to use 2 of these drivers.
 Since both drivers are on the same I2C bus we need to change the I2C address of the second driver to avoid conflicts.
 Page 13 of the Adafruit document explains how to do this.
-In short, we solder A0 port on the left controllr to chnage it's address to 0x41.
+In short, we solder A0 port on the left controller to change it's address to 0x41.

 The motor controller has specific behavours.
 We tested these behaviours and found the following:

 ### Test 1: Fresh start